slysnek/rs-clone/README.md

 # Fallout Clone
-An isometric game with turn-based combat system and dialogues inspired by a popular top-down RPG developed in the 90-s.
+An isometric game with turn-based combat system and dialogues inspired by a popular top-down RPG developed in the 90-s and developed by a team of three people in 4 weeks.
 ## Tech stack
 + HTML
 + CSS/SCSS